 Day 21: Take Your Lunch to Work

 This allows you to avoid vending machines and eating out.
-Give yourself a lunch budget and buy and pre-pack lunches for yourself each week.
+Save money by giving yourself a lunch budget and buying and pre-packing lunches for yourself each week.

 Day 22: Plan Your Route Carefully

 Gas is a recurring expense as long as you have a car.
 Plan your route in advance to avoid traffic and unnecessary mileage, whether it’s your daily commute or a road trip.